 Can you name two Japanese hot hatches from the 1990s, homologated for racing and fitted with a screaming 1.6-litre engine?
-Most will instantly think of Honda’s EK9 Civic Type R, but there is another few outside Japan have ever heard of: Nissan’s Pulsar VZR N1.
+Most will instantly think of Honda’s EK9 Civic Type R, but there is another few outside Japan have ever heard of: The Nissan Pulsar VZR N1.

 The N15 version of the Pulsar, on which the VZR N1 is based, is as unassuming as a car can possibly look.
 It is not an attractive car, but neither is it ugly enough to pass comment.
 It is only exceptional in its banality.
 It was marketed as the Almera in the UK and Europe.
 The previous generation Pulsar (N14) range was topped by the extreme looking GTI-R; a turbocharged, four-wheel drive, Group A rally homologation special, which had a deep front bumper, aggressive rear wing and an enormous vented bonnet bulge.